 In this article we discuss the benefits of orthodontics for kids and explain more about the types of children’s braces available in the UK and the US.

 But what do braces for kids cost?
 In the UK, some children can get free braces on the NHS – but only metal ones.
 The benefit of paying for private treatment is you can opt for clear or invisible braces which your child may feel less self-conscious about.
-If you’re in the US, dental insurance might help cover some of the cost.

 Table of contents